 During Fiscal Years 2010-2013, the U.S. Department of Energy's (DOE) State Energy Program (SEP) competitively awarded a total of $4.05 million to assist states in developing policy and program frameworks that supported cost-effective energy efficiency initiatives designed to increase annual statewide energy savings.

 States with electricity savings of less than 0.5% were encouraged to establish an energy savings goal of at least 1% of electricity sales.
 States worked toward achieving their goal through the adoption of energy efficiency policies and the implementation of utility programs designed to reduce electricity demand.
-Learn more about the awardees' goals and activities.

 States that had moderate to significant current electricity savings were encouraged to develop strategies that could help them exceed existing electricity savings by 1% annually.
 These states developed a variety of strategies to bolster energy efficiency programs and realize the full potential for greater energy efficiency in the state, sharing their lessons learned with DOE for other states and government entities to leverage.